RasaHQ/codespaces-quickstart/README.md

      rasa inspect
      ```
      GitHub will show a notification, click on the green button to view the inspector where you can chat with your assistant.

-6. **Run Custom Actions:**
-   If your bot uses custom actions, you will need to run an action server.
-To do this:
-   - Create a second terminal window in the codespace
-   - load the env vars and activate your virtual environment: `source .env && source .venv/bin/activate`
-   - start the action server by running `rasa run actions`